WFIL: WFI

-Studio photograph of WFI's March 18, 1922 formal debut broadcast.
+Studio photograph of WFI's formal debut broadcast on March 18, 1922.

 WFI's debut featured speeches by Pennsylvania Governor William C. Sproul and Philadelphia Mayor J. Hampton Moore.

 On December 1, 1921, the U.S. Department of Commerce, in charge of radio at the time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
-Philadelphia's first broadcasting station, WGL, was licensed on February 8, 1922 to Thomas F. J. Howlett.
+Philadelphia's first broadcasting station, WGL, was licensed to Thomas F. J. Howlett on February 8, 1922.

 This was followed by a scramble among four of the city's department stores to become the first to establish its own station.
 On March 18, 1922 Strawbridge & Clothier was issued a license, with the randomly assigned call letters WFI, for a new station operating on the 360 meter "entertainment" wavelength.
 The station later received an additional authorization for market reports on 485 meters.
-The other three Philadelphia department store stations authorized in the first half of 1922 were WOO (licensed March 18, 1922 to John Wanamaker), WIP (now WTEL, licensed March 20, 1922 to Gimbel Brothers), and WDAR (licensed May 20, 1922 to the Lit Brothers).
+The other three Philadelphia department store stations authorized in the first half of 1922 were WOO, licensed to John Wanamaker on March 18, 1922, WIP (now WTEL), licensed to Gimbel Brothers on March 20, 1922, and WDAR, licensed to the Lit Brothers on May 20, 1922.

 Because at this time 360 meters was the only designated broadcasting wavelength, WFI had to operate within the restrictions of a timesharing arrangement with the other local stations.
 (Occasionally stations in a few other cities were unable to come to an agreement, and engaged in "jamming wars".)
 In the race to be the first department store on the air, WFI's formal debut broadcasts were made on March 18, starting with a 10:16 a.m. speech by John F. Braun, president of the Art Alliance and the Music League.
 Additional programming featured speeches by William C. Sproul, Governor of Pennsylvania, J. Hampton Moore, Mayor of Philadelphia, Mrs. H. S. Prentiss Nichols of the State Committee of Education, and Horace Groskin of the "Talk Philadelphia Week" Committee.
 The Gimbel Brothers station, WIP, made its formal debut the same day beginning at 11:00 a.m., although it also reported that it had made unspecified preliminary transmissions beginning at 9:00 a.m. the previous day.